hannahsmith3141/MonoAlg3D_C_HS/README.md

+# Version details
+This version of MonoAlg3D will allow users to reproduce the simulations in “Female anatomies disguise ECG abnormalities following myocardial infarction: an AI-enabled modelling and simulation study” by Smith et al. Briefly, this allows the simulation of the ECG for a given mesh with a fast endocardial layer with healthy electrophysiology and in acute ischemia and infarction with variability in the cardiac position and orientation.
+This was adapted from the build developed in Riebel et al. 2024 https://doi.org/10.1038/s41598-024-67951-5 .
+It uses ischemia and infarction modelling developed and validated in Wang et al. 2021 https://doi.org/10.1093/europace/euaa405 and Zhou and Wang et al. 2024 https://doi.org/10.7554/eLife.93002.3 .

+# Meshes
+The meshes were constructed from UK Biobank cardiac magnetic resonance images, which can be accessed by application upon approval here: https://www.ukbiobank.ac.uk/enable-your-research/register .
+The cardiac meshes were reconstructed with the pipeline from Doste et al. 2025 https://doi.org/10.48550/arXiv.2503.03706 and the code is publicly here:  https://github.com/rdoste/InSilicoHeartGen .
+The electrode locations and torso meshes were obtained with the pipeline from Smith et al. 2025 https://doi.org/10.7554/eLife.108119.1  and the code is publicly available here: https://github.com/MultiMeDIA-Oxford/TORSO-MPP .
+For these meshes, the extra data columns are firstly an integer to represent the cell type and infarct zone:

+- 1	Endocardial	Remote zone
+- 2	Midmyocardial	Remote zone
+- 3	Epicardial	Remote zone
+- 4	Endocardial	Infarct zone
+- 5	Midmyocardial	Infarct zone
+- 6	Epicardial	Infarct zone
+- 7	Endocardial	Border zone
+- 8	Midmyocardial	Border zone
+- 9	Epicardial	Border zone

+For these simulations, the ischemic region was taken as the infarct and border zone, so the whole affected region was set to the appropriate infarct zone code.
+The second extra column is a float to represent the IKs apex to base scaling value from 0.2 to 5.
+The third column is an integer to represent whether the volume is on the fast endocardial layer (1) or not (0).

 # MonoAlg3D ![build](https://github.com/rsachetto/MonoAlg3D_C/actions/workflows/build.yml/badge.svg)

 The MonoAlg3D is a program for solving the 3D monodomain equation by applying the Finite Volume Method.